OutSystems/docs-product/src/develop/data/modeling/index-create.md

 ## Example

-In the GoOutWeb application, an application to find and review interesting places, we want to ensure that an end-user cannot give more than one review to a place in the same day.
+In the GoOutWeb application, an application to find and review interesting places, we want to ensure that an end user cannot give more than one review to a place in the same day.

 To create a unique index in the  Review  entity to ensure this restriction: